jasoncolburne/ml-dsa-flutter/plugins/keccak/README.md

 A modified version of the Keccak algorithm for use in ML-DSA.

-Uses the C reference implementation for 64-bit targets, and a pure dart implementation for web (yes, this library is web compatible).
+Uses the optimized C reference implementation for 64-bit targets, and a pure dart implementation for web (yes, this library is web compatible).

+Async is not implemented with service workers for web.

-The async routines aren't even used in the ML-DSA implementation, but there the are.
+The async routines also aren't even used in the ML-DSA implementation, but there they are.

 ## testing